-Named for the level of difficulty, and the occasional teardrop shed while shredding, the Trail of Tears in West Barnstable is a favorite spot for intense mountain biking.
-The Mid-Cape path offers 21 miles of adventure for bikers of all levels, though the more difficult paths with steep twists are the most coveted.
+The West Barnstable Conservation Area is a favorite spot for intense mountain biking.
+Trails offer 21 miles of adventure for bikers of all levels, though the more difficult paths with steep twists are the most coveted.
 The landscape flows through conservation land with continuous hills and rocks nestled.
 Along the way you'll find trees ranging from American Beech and Red Oak to Sassafras and White Pine.
 In autumn, you'll be rewarded with intense foliage colors.

-The Mashpee Woodlands on the Upper Cape is only a few miles from the center of town, but feels like a faraway nature retreat.
-The four-mile bike trail is located under heavy tree canopies which mask city sounds, and instead offer bird serenades and the sound of wind in the tree tops.
-The singletrack trail twists through the forest and along scenic Mashpee River, and offers small hills and occasional rocky paths deep within the woods.
+The Mashpee Woodlands are located only a few miles from the center of town, but this wooded paradise feels like a faraway nature retreat.
+The four-mile bike trail is located under heavy tree canopies, and offers some of the best leaf-peeping opportunities around come October.
+The singletrack trail twists through the forest and along scenic Mashpee River, with small hills and occasional rocky paths deep within the woods.
 As a note, the parking area is semi-hidden at the end of a dirt road.
 Look for the sign Quinaquisset Ave.